Need repairs now? Don't delay due to budget. View Our Easy Credit & Financing Options

 Transmission Replacement vs Rebuild: The Ultimate Guide

-#Transmission Replacement vs Rebuild: Making the Right Choice
+# Transmission Replacement vs Rebuild: Making the Right Choice for Your Ride

-• Age and mileage: If your vehicle has high mileage or is older, a transmission replacement might be the better option.
+• Warranty: If your vehicle is still under warranty, replacement might be the better option.

 Wheeler's Complete Auto Care